kristofzerbe/kiko.io/source/_posts/How-To-Visual-Studio-Database-Project-and-ADSI.md

 ) AD</code>
 </pre>

-Now, you can fetch data from Active Directory and store the code in a Database Project.
+Now, you can fetch data from Active Directory and store the code in a Database Project properly.

 HAPPY CODING :)